zrodevkaan/RepluggedPlugins/plugins/dev.kaan.Reminders/README.md

-# EasierConnections
+# Reminders

-- Displays a dropdown next to Mutual Servers and Friends on a DM channel with the users connections.
+- Allows you to right click the Home button and set a reminder with a custom message and a timer!
+ - Preset and custom sounds for alerts!